frankdugan3/pyro_components/documentation/tutorials/customizing-component-style.md

 ### BEM + Tailwind

 Tailwind can also be used with BEM classes.
-Pyro provides default styles for this strategy, as well as an overrides file that adds all the needed component classes to implement your own BEM style.
+Pyro provides default styles for this strategy, as well as an overrides file that adds all the needed component classes.

 Details can be found at `PyroComponents.Overrides.BEM`.